PabloRuizCuevas/numty/lib.typ

 #let all-eq(u,v) = all(eq(u,v))

+/// Applies  function to an array
 #let apply(a, fun) = {
   // vectorize
-  // consider returnding a function of a instead? if is-arr(a){ //recursion exploted for n-dim
+  // consider returning a function of a instead? if is-arr(a){ //recursion exploted for n-dim
     a.map(v=>apply(v, fun))
   }